bloominstituteoftechnology/web-sprint-challenge-applied-javascript/README.md

 1. What is the DOM?

+The DOM (Document Object Model) is the programming interface for html and xml documents that allows programs to change structure, style, and content.

 2. What is an event?

+An event is an action that occurs as a result of user action.

 3. What is an event listener?

+An even listener is a routine that listens for a specific type of event, so as to execute code in response to it.

 4. Why would we convert a NodeList into an Array?

+We would convert a NodeList into an Array to be able to execute Array methods on data that aren't natively supported by NodeLists.

 5. What is a component?

+A component is an independent and reusable piece of code that can be reused repeatedly throughout a project, saving time and allowing implementation of the DRY code concept.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.